cloudify-cosmo/cloudify-stage/README.md

 and run: `npm run e2e`.

 ## Documentation

+### Components
 To create components documentation run: `npm run doc`.
 Documentation is created in `doc/www` directory.
 Open `doc/www/index.html` in web browser to see it.

+### Widgets
+Widgets documentation bases on [Cloudify Documentation](https://docs.cloudify.co/latest/working_with/console/default-widgets-ref/) and is stored in README.md files in widgets' folders.

+To update widgets' documentation run `npm run docWidgets`.
+Configuration for update script can be found in: `scripts/readmesConfig.json`.